Department of Computer Science, University of Oxford: History

 Starting in 1952, mathematician Charles Coulson sought funding for Oxford to own its own computer.
 At this time university members had to hire computer time from elsewhere.
-In 1956 the University Grants Committee decided to fund the purchase of a Ferranti Mercury and the Oxford University Computing Laboratory was born (shortened as OUCL or Comlab).
-As well as facilitating research elsewhere in the university, the new department had its own academic function, performing research in numerical analysis, and lecturing for mathematics and engineering students.
+In 1956, the University Grants Committee decided to fund the purchase of a Ferranti Mercury and the Oxford University Computing Laboratory was born (shortened as OUCL or Comlab).
+As well as facilitating research elsewhere in the university, the new department had its own academic function, performing research in numerical analysis and lecturing for mathematics and engineering students.
 The first director, Leslie Fox, was appointed in 1957 and the following year the department moved into its first home, 9 South Parks Road.
 In 1963 the department moved to 19 Parks Road.
 The Computing Services (From 2012 part of IT Services) was administratively split from the academic department in 1969, although complete independence was only gained in 1978.

 Complementing the Numerical Analysis Group (NAG), the Programming Research Group (PRG) was set up in 1966 at 45 Banbury Road under the leadership of Christopher Strachey with the aim "to bring some coherence into the present ad hoc nature of programming and software".
 After Strachey's untimely death in 1975, Tony Hoare took over leadership of the PRG in 1977 until his retirement in 1999 and introduced a computer science undergraduate degree programme at Oxford.
 The NAG and PRG groups operated mostly separately until 1984, when both of the laboratory's research groups moved into 8–11 Keble Road, opposite Keble College.
 However the laboratory soon outgrew this space, and occupied space in 2 South Parks Road, until in 1993 the Wolfson Building opened behind the Victorian 8–11 Keble Road houses.
 The neighbouring houses at 5–7 Keble Road and a new "e-Science building" behind these provided additional space upon opening in 2007.
-However this space is not sufficient, and the department has additional space within the Thom Building and the Robert Hooke building.
+However, this space is not sufficient, and the department has additional space within the Thom Building and the Robert Hooke building.
 As of 2014, the department is hoping to obtain funding for a new building large enough to bring together all its activities.

 From 2003 to 2014, the department was led by Bill Roscoe, who oversaw the 2011 renaming from the Oxford University Computing Laboratory to the Department of Computer Science, University of Oxford.
-In 2021 Professor Leslie Ann Goldberg became the first woman to serve as Head of Department.
-From September 2025 Professor Ivan Martinovic is serving as Acting Head of Department while Goldberg is taking a research sabbatical.
+In 2021, Professor Leslie Ann Goldberg became the first woman to serve as Head of Department.
+Professor Ivan Martinovic served as Acting Head of Department from September 2025 to August 2026 whilst Goldberg took a research sabbatical.
+Professor Leslie Ann Goldberg resumed her role as Head of Department from the 1st of September 2026.